MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 ### Introduction to Scikit Learn

 - What is Scikit learn?
-    - An extension of the SciPy (Scientific Python)
+    - An extension of the SciPy (Scientific Python).
-    - Provide a selection of algorithms of machine learning tasks
+    - To provide a selection of algorithms for machine learning tasks:
         - Supervised
         - Unsupervised
         - Open source
-        - One of the best machine learning frameworks
+        - One of the best machine learning frameworks.
         - For more information, please visit: https://scikit-learn.org/stable
         - We will use the GaussianNB library for our task.

-- Let us use a simple dataset using the following variables:
+- Let us observe a simple dataset using the following variables:
 ```
 weather = ['Sunny','Sunny','Overcast','Rainy','Rainy','Rainy','Overcast','Sunny','Sunny','Rainy','Sunny','Overcast','Overcast','Rainy']
 temp = ['Hot','Hot','Hot','Mild','Cool','Cool','Cool','Mild','Cool','Mild','Mild','Mild','Hot','Mild']
 play = ['No','No','Yes','Yes','Yes','No','Yes','No','Yes','Yes','Yes','Yes','Yes','No']
 ```

-- We need to convert these string labels into numbers for example: 'Overcast','Rainy','Sunny' as 0,1,2.
+- We need to convert these string labels into numbers, for example: 'Overcast','Rainy','Sunny' as 0,1,2 respectively.
 This is achieved by using the LabelEncoder():
 ```
 from sklearn import preprocessing
 le = preprocessing.LabelEncoder()